DaniilsLoputevs/DaniilsLoputevs/README.md

 admin panel for human control of the state of several ZooKeeper server at once
 * ZooKeeper - a server program that stores the config in the form of a tree, similar to a database.
 GUI through the front, displaying 2 or more complete trees that are on several servers, comparing trees, copy / cut and paste a sub-tree from one tree (server) to another and a tree (server) and another.
 (It was a long time ago, all the chips I don’t remember, all advanced features are missing from the box at all (naked API for ZooKeepr))
-- at the end of the project, the admin panel was used by a friend's colleagues at his place of work - feedback is a very useful thing, especially comparing several trees (configs) at once.
+- At the end of the project, the admin panel was used by a friend's colleagues at his place of work - feedback is a very useful thing, especially comparing several trees (configs) at once.
 You can compare the configuration of several circuits on one screen without dancing and a tambourine.
-##### ⚡ [Card parser game](https://github.com/DaniilsLoputevs/Card_Parser) - Kotlin, LibGBX(liftoff version, libKTX), gradle.
+##### ⚡6 - [Card parser game](https://github.com/DaniilsLoputevs/Card_Parser) - Kotlin, LibGBX(liftoff version, libKTX), gradle.